 Keep a big glass of water (or even better...a bottle!) next to your bed and sip it if you wake up in the night.
 Drink whatever water is left when you get up in the morning.
 This helps to hydrate our body after fasting overnight.
-Continue to drink water throughout the day and make sure you match each cup or glass of coffee, tea and alcohol with a glass of water.
+Continue to drink water throughout the day and make sure you match each cup of coffee, tea and alcohol with a glass of water.

 2. Support Good Digestion.

-Christmas lunches or dinners often include heavy foods which are high in fat and sugar that can leave us feeling full and bloated.
+Christmas lunches or dinners often include heavy foods which are higher in fat and sugar that can leave us feeling full and bloated.
 To support good digestion, firstly don't overdo it!
 Your stomach can only hold a certain amount of food comfortably and it can only digest a small amount at a time so overloading your stomach will no doubt leave you feeling awful.
 If you overfill a cup it spills over right?
 Don't do that to your stomach!

-Thirdly, accompany your meals with foods which will support good digestion by stimulating the release of digestive enzymes.
+Thirdly, accompany your meals with foods which will support digestion by stimulating the release of digestive enzymes.
 These foods include bitter foods such as rocket, radicchio, fresh herbs, broccoli and fermented foods such as sauerkraut or kimchi.

 3. Support your Liver.